warnerco/warnerco/README.md

 - 👋 Hi, I’m @warnerco
-- 👀 I’m interested in becoming an astronaut and a software enginner eith my own technology company
+- 👀 I’m interested in becoming an astronaut and a software enginner with my own technology company
-- 🌱 I’m currently learning python, xcode usage, sofware engineering
+- 🌱 I’m currently learning python, physics/quantum mechanics, sofware engineering
 - 💞️ I’m looking to collaborate on software engineering mastery
 - 📫 How to reach me https://discord.gg/7TxxVDhSmu